DavidPeicho/davidpeicho.github.io/content/blog/volume-cloud-raymarching/index.md

 Dont forget to add the canvas to the dom or use your own canvas in the renderer.
 {{< /hint >}}

-Nothing fancy yet, but our debbuging setup should be working and show:
+Nothing fancy yet, but our debbuging setup should be working:

 ![Debug Cube](.//scene-setup.jpg)